drocheam/optrace/docs/source/usage/advanced.rst

      - Description

    * - :obj:`Raytracer.INFOS.ABSORB_MISSING <optrace.tracer.raytracer.Raytracer.INFOS.ABSORB_MISSING>`
-     - Rays are absorbed because they miss a lens surface.
+     - Rays are absorbed at the current lens surface because they missed it.

    * - :obj:`Raytracer.INFOS.TIR <optrace.tracer.raytracer.Raytracer.INFOS.TIR>`
      - Total inner reflection.
-Reflections are not simulated, so the ray is treated as being absorbed at the surface intersection
+As reflections are not simulated, the ray is treated as being absorbed at the refracting surface.

    * - :obj:`Raytracer.INFOS.ILL_COND <optrace.tracer.raytracer.Raytracer.INFOS.ILL_COND>`
-     -  Ill-conditioned rays for hit finding of a numerical, custom surface.
-In almost all cases the intersection will be wrong.
+     -  Ill-conditioned rays for intersection calculation at a numerical, custom surface.
+In almost all cases the resulting intersection would be wrong.
 This can happen if the surface is badly defined numerically or geometrically, there are surface collisions or a ray hits the surface multiple times.
 Please check the geometry of the raytracer and the surface definition.

    * - :obj:`Raytracer.INFOS.OUTLINE_INTERSECTION <optrace.tracer.raytracer.Raytracer.INFOS.OUTLINE_INTERSECTION>`
-     - Rays that would leave the outline are absorbed at the outline intersection
+     - Rays that would have left the defined geometry outline are absorbed at the affected outline plane.

-The raytracer also provides a :attr:`Raytracer.geometry_error <optrace.tracer.raytracer.Raytracer.geometry_error>` flag that gets set when tracing was aborted due to issues with the geometry.
+The raytracer also provides a :attr:`Raytracer.geometry_error <optrace.tracer.raytracer.Raytracer.geometry_error>` flag that is set when tracing was aborted due to a critical geometry issue.
-Geometry checks are only executed while tracing, so :meth:`Raytracer.trace <optrace.tracer.raytracer.Raytracer.trace>` must be called first.
+Geometry checks are only performed while tracing, so :meth:`Raytracer.trace <optrace.tracer.raytracer.Raytracer.trace>` must be called first.

-When using the GUI, a subset of surface collision points will also be displayed in the geometry.
+In the case of surface collisions, a subset of collision points will be displayed in the 3D view inside the GUI.

 .. _usage_ray_access: